 I will not share all the Scottish jokes our guide told us along the way, so you have something fun to look forward to if you take the tour.

 Our next stop was in Dunkeld where we visited the cathedral by the riverside; a very romantic setting.
 Other highlights included The Hermitage in Dunkeld, Black Linn Falls, and Tay Forest Park in Highland Perthshire.

-We stopped for lunch in Pitlochry, where we just had to try the famous Haggis (a savoury pudding containing sheep’s heart, liver and lungs…) – it was surprisingly good!
+We stopped for lunch in Pitlochry, where we just had to try the famous Haggis (a savory pudding containing sheep’s heart, liver, and lungs…) – it was surprisingly good!

-By now it was high time for our first whisky stop!
-We visited Dalwhinnie, the highest whisky distillery in Scotland.
-After an interesting guided tour around the distillery we were happy to taste several drams of great ‘water of life’.
+By now it was high time for our first whiskey stop!
+We visited Dalwhinnie, the highest whiskey distillery in Scotland.
+After an interesting guided tour around the distillery, we were happy to taste several drams of great ‘water of life’.

 We then made a last photo stop at Loch Garten before arriving in Grantown on Spey and our hotel for the next two nights.

 DAY 2: Benromach – Findhorn – Elgin – Gordon MacPhail – Glenfiddich – Cardhu